drslump/Spec-PHP/README.md

 compatible with PHPUnit, since it's the current standard tool for testing in the PHP world.

-Spec files are _compiled_ on the fly to be compatible with PHPUnit, allowing to use its reporting (code coverage, xunit, tap logs) and current integrations with IDEs and Continuous integration services.
+Spec files are _transformed_ on the fly to be compatible with PHPUnit, allowing to use its reporting (code coverage, xunit, tap logs) and current integrations with IDEs and Continuous integration services.